Welcome to PayPal!

 You can stop the permission by unlinking the funding source from your PayPal account.

 SEPA is an initiative of the European Commission and European banking sector, aimed at making transactions more efficient within the European Union.
-Whenever you register a bank account with PayPal or user a new bank account for the first time as a Funding Source, you grant PayPal a SEPA Direct Debit mandate.
+If you are a user with registered address in Denmark, whenever you register a bank account with PayPal or use a new bank account for the first time as a Funding Source, you grant PayPal a SEPA Direct Debit mandate.
 If you use a SEPA Direct Debit mandate for the continuous authority: